 Titanic Belfast is an engaging exhibition of reconstructions, special effects, and interactive features that give you an insight into the journey of the Titanic from the docks, to the decks, and finally to the bottom of the sea.
 Uncover the true legend of Titanic in the city where it all began!2.
 Explore the Fermanagh Underground

 Huge caverns, flowing rivers, cascades, and fascinating geological features are on display in Marble Arch Caves, one of the finest European caves open to the public.
 Board an underground boat that leads to a mile-long guided walk through and out of the caves!3.
 Visit a world-class museum

 The Ulster Museum in Belfast tells the unique human story of this part of Ireland and brings you collections from all around the world.
 Come face to face with dinosaurs, get up close with an Egyptian mummy and dive into the interactive discovery zones.
 And best of all, admission is free!4.
 Walk Derry’s city walls

 Built in the 1600s, these walls were never breached, despite being subjected to several sieges lasting up to 100 days.
 The walls today offer an original and astoundingly complete urban fortification with amazing views over the town, and the opportunity to literally take a walk through Irish history.5.
 Enjoy a serene beachside stroll

 Whitepark Bay in the northeast Whitepark Bay is a secluded sweep of sandy beach that forms a spectacular white arc between two headlands.
 This gorgeous stretch of coastline is a chimerical location to enjoy a short seaside stroll.

-Holidu offers around 2600 holiday rentals in Northern Ireland from 13 different partners, so you will find the perfect type of accommodation you are looking for.
+Holidu offers around 2,300 accommodations in Northern Ireland from 9 different partners, so you will find the perfect accommodation that you are looking for.
 We've got you covered!